VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: Probability that household is urban mixed-use (binary logit)
   + Model type: Binary Logit
   + Estimation data: VE2001NHTS::Hh_df
-bzone_urban-mixed-use_prop.csv
   + Estimation method: Package build
   + Estimation script: R/CalculateUrbanMixMeasure.R
   + Model object: data/UrbanMixModel_ls.rda
-  + Notes: Sources estimation data from the VE NHTS 2001 package and default user specifications
+  + Notes: Sources estimation data from the VE NHTS 2001 package.

 ####  LocateEmployment

 This module places employment in Bzones based on input assumptions of employment by type and Bzone

-* Data sources include none
-* Model types include IPF
-* Estimation uses the following methods: Package build
-* Documented in inst/module_docs/LocateEmployment.md

-The models in this model step are:

-* Model name: Iterative Proportional Fitting
-  + Model type: IPF
-  + Estimation data: bzone_employment.csv
-bzone_lat_lon.csv
-  + Estimation method: Package build
-  + Estimation script: R/LocateEmployment.R
-  + Model object: NA
-  + Notes: User input from csv
+This module step has no estimated parameters or other model types derived from data.

 ####  PredictHousing

 This module assigns a housing type, either single-family (SF) or multifamily (MF) to regular households based on the respective supplies of SF and MF dwelling units in the housing market to which the household is assigned (i.e. the Azone the household is assigned to) and on household characteristics.

-* Data sources include PUMS
+* Data sources include PUMS (processed in VESimHouseholds)
 * Model types include Binomial Logit & IPF
 * Estimation uses the following methods: Package build
 * Documented in inst/module_docs/PredictHousing.md